The Latest on the 75 Pennsylvanians Arrested in the Jan. 6 Attack on the US Capitol

 Wickersham pleaded guilty to parading, demonstrating, or picketing in a Capitol building.
 He was sentenced in December 2021 to 36 months of probation, including 90 days of home detention.
 He was also ordered to pay a $2,000 fine and $500 in restitution.

 FILE – This booking photo provided by the Dauphin County, Pa., Prison, shows Riley June Williams.
-The Pennsylvania woman linked to the far-right “Groyper” extremist movement, was convicted Monday, Nov.
-21, 2022, of several federal charges after prosecutors said she was part of a group that stormed House Speaker Nancy Pelosi’s office during the Jan.
-6, 2021, attack on the U.S. Capitol.
-Williams was found guilty of six federal counts, including civil disorder.
+The Harrisburg woman linked to the far-right “Groyper” extremist movement, was sentenced Thursday, March 23, 2023, to three years in prison for her role in the Jan.
+6, 2021 attack on the US Capitol.
 (Dauphin County Prison via AP)

 Riley June Williams – Harrisburg